nansencenter/NEDAS/docs/source/config_file.rst

    * - ``config_file``
      - YAML configuration file for the model.

-       Ideally, this is the only entry necessary and all

-       the details can be defined in ``config_file``.

-       However, additional entries added in ``model_def``
+       If not specified, will use ``default.yml``

+       in the corresponding model module directory.

-       will overwrite the settings from ``config_file``,
+       Additional entries added below will overwrite

-       making it easier to setup twin experiments.
+       the settings in the YAML file, making it easier

+       to setup twin experiments.
+     - None,

-     - 'models/qg/default.yml'
+       'models/qg/default.yml'
    * - ``model_env``
      - Initialization script for model.

        At runtime ``". {model_env}"`` will source

        this script before running the model forecast.
      - 'setup.src'
    * - ``model_code_dir``